Walter-0/Project1/README.md

-Project 1: Survival Trivia
+Project 1: Internet Trivia
-This is a game of skill, a test of survival, and a comedy for the masses.
-Your goal is to survive by answering as many questions correctly as possible, or risk execution at the hands of a twisted game master.
+This is a game of skill and comedy to test your knowledge about the internet.
+No, not how the internet works, but its integral and often meaningless content.

 User Stories:
 1. As a user, I should be able to input answers to prompted questions.